The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 👉 Can an employee receiving Statutory Sick Pay (SSP) be furloughed?

-Employees who are on sick leave or are self-isolating in line with public health guidance are eligible to receive SSP, providing they meet the right criteria; however, they can be furloughed if they would have been ordinarily furloughed when their sickness absence ended.
-They must not receive sick pay whilst furloughed.
+Employees who are on sick leave or are self-isolating in line with public health guidance are eligible to receive SSP, providing they meet the right criteria.
+However, they can be furloughed if they would have been ordinarily furloughed when their sickness absence ended.
+They must not receive sick pay while furloughed.

 👉 Can an employee who is "shielding" in line with public health guidelines be furloughed?

 Employees who are unable to work because they are respecting public health guidelines can be furloughed.